-1.1 Firm Securities.
+1.1 Firm Shares.

 1.1.1.
-Nature and Purchase of Firm Securities.
+Nature and Purchase of Firm Shares.

-(i) On the basis of the representations and warranties herein contained, but subject to the terms and conditions herein set forth, the Company agrees to issue and sell to the several Underwriters, an aggregate of $[\bullet]$ shares ("Firm Shares") of the Company's common shares, par value \$CHF 0.20 per share (the "Common Stock" and/or pre-funded warrants (each, a "Pre-Funded Warrant", and in the aggregate, the "Firm Pre-Funded Warrants") to purchase one share of Common Stock at an exercise price of CHF 0.01 per share (the "Pre-Funded Warrant Shares") until such time as the Pre-Funded Warrants are exercised in full, subject to adjustment as provided in the Pre-Funded Warrants.
-The certificate evidencing the Pre-Funded Warrants will be in the form attached hereto as Exhibit A.
+(i) On the basis of the representations and warranties herein contained, but subject to the terms and conditions herein set forth, the Company agrees to issue and sell to the several Underwriters, an aggregate of $[\bullet]$ shares ("Firm Shares") of the Company's common shares, par value \$CHF 0.20 per share (the "Common Stock").

-(ii) The Underwriters, severally and not jointly, agree to purchase from the Company the number of Firm Shares and Pre-Funded Warrants set forth opposite their respective names on Schedule 1 attached hereto and made a part hereof at a purchase price of $[\bullet]$ per share (93.0% of the per Firm Share offering price) and [] per Firm Pre-Funded Warrant (93% of the per Firm Share offering price less CHF 0.01.
-The Firm Shares and the Firm Pre-Funded Warrants (together, the "Firm Securities") are to be offered initially to the public at the offering price set forth on the cover page of the Prospectus (as defined in Section 2.1.1 hereof).
+(ii) The Underwriters, severally and not jointly, agree to purchase from the Company the number of Firm Shares set forth opposite their respective names on Schedule 1 attached hereto and made a part hereof at a purchase price of $[\bullet]$ per share (93.0% of the per Firm Share offering price).
+The Firm Shares are to be offered initially to the public at the offering price set forth on the cover page of the Prospectus (as defined in Section 2.1.1 hereof).